Powerful quake hits Indonesia's Lombok, 10 killed, houses damaged

-JAKARTA (Reuters) - A powerful 6.4 magnitude earthquake struck the popular tourist destination of Lombok in Indonesia on Sunday, killing 10 people and damaging many buildings, authorities said.
+SEMBALUN, Indonesia (Reuters) - A powerful 6.4 magnitude earthquake struck the popular tourist destination of Lombok in Indonesia on Sunday, killing 10 people and damaging many buildings, authorities said.

 The quake hit Lombok island early in the morning when many people were still sleeping.
-Twelve people were injured and many fled into open fields away from collapsed buildings.
+Around 40 people were injured and many fled into open fields away from collapsed buildings.

 “We jumped out of our beds to avoid anything falling on our heads,” said Jean-Paul Volckaert who was woken by the quake while sleeping in the Puncak Hotel near Senggigi on Lombok.